Doomsday-Blockbuster/Doombuster/README.md

 ## What does it do?

-It is a jukebox like tool using the Youtube API to create a shared playlist where users can select songs to add to a shared playlist and users can upvote/downvote songs on the shared playlist to make the songs play sooner or later or never.
+Doombuster is a jukebox application using the Youtube API to create a crowdsourced playlist where users can select songs to add to the playlist.
+Users can upvote/downvote songs on the shared playlist to make the songs play sooner or later or never.
 A trivia game allows users to skip a song if they get three answers correct in a row.

 ## Instructions to Play